priyatidke/reader/README.md

-# logger
+# reader
-logger using java
+reader using java